 Diagnosing more people in Scotland

-We are committed to tackling the problem of under diagnosis of coeliac disease in Scotland, where only 34% of people with the condition are diagnosed.
-We received a grant from the Big Lottery Fund in 2018 to raise awareness across local communities and we work in partnership with workplaces, media and healthcare providers to reach out to those in need of a diagnosis.
+We are committed to tackling the problem of under diagnosis of coeliac disease in Scotland, where only 41% of people with the condition are diagnosed.
+We received a grant from the Big Lottery Fund in 2018 to raise awareness across local communities and we work in partnership with policy makers, media and healthcare providers to reach out to those in need of a diagnosis.

 Meet the team